mycmdev/nova-modules/README.md

-# Nova Modules v1.0.0 by CmDev
+# Nova Modules v1.0.0 by CmDevelopment
 A Laravel Nova Tool helping modularize your application.
 Often happens that our applications grow a lot and we need a lot of models, resources, lenses, actions, migrations etc..
 With this package we can divide our nova parts in little chunks (or modules).